maryamariyan/LoggingGenerator/README.md

 Once this is done, new methods are generated automatically which the developer uses to interact with an ILogger instance.

 The Microsoft.Extensions.Logging.Generators project uses C# 9.0 source generators.
 This is magic voodoo invoked at compile time.
-This code is responsible for finding types annotated with the [LoggerExtensions] attribute and automatically generating the strongly-typed logging methods.
+This code is responsible for finding methods annotated with the [LoggerMessage] attribute and automatically generating the strongly-typed logging methods.

 ## Current State